 • Item 1: Luzerne County Community College is a co-educational college located on 167 acres of land in the city of Nanticoke, Pennsylvania.
 The College enrolls 4,381 full-time equivalent students in the day and evening programs.
-The College also has 405 non-student employees working on campus.
-The College provides no student housing.
+The College also has 415 non-student employees working on campus.
+The College provides no student housing. • Item 2: The administrative offices responsible for safety and security on the campus are the Director of Safety and Security and the Associate Dean of Administration.

-- Item 2: The administrative offices responsible for safety and security on the campus are the Director of Safety and Security and the Associate Dean of Administration. - Item 3: The security staff at LCCC presently consists of seven full-time and three part-time security officers.
+• Item 3: The security staff at LCCC presently consists of seven full-time and three part-time security officers.
 All full-time security officers are certified under Pennsylvania Act 235 and receive annual training in First Aid and CPR/AED.
-The Director of Campus Safety and Security is a full-time administrator with twenty-five years of law enforcement experience. - Item 4: All non-criminal incidents are referred to the Vice President of Student Development.
+The Director of Campus Safety and Security is a full-time administrator with twenty-five years of law enforcement experience.

+• Item 4: All non-criminal incidents are referred to the Vice President of Student Development.
 All criminal incidents are referred to the local Nanticoke City Police Department and/or the Pennsylvania State Police.
 State and local police are summoned to campus to assist security officers in any way necessary.
-The Nanticoke Police also provide patrols through the campus. - Item 5: In-house personnel initially handle all non-criminal and criminal incidents reported.
+The Nanticoke Police also provide patrols through the campus.

+• Item 5: In-house personnel initially handle all non-criminal and criminal incidents reported.
 It is left to the discretion of the investigating security officer, in conjunction with the officer's supervisor, as to the seriousness of the offense and as to whether or not state or local officials should become involved.
-All investigations are to be conducted as thoroughly as possible and brought to a close as time and circumstances allow. - Item 6: The campus facilities are open to the campus community during the regular business hours of 8 a.m. until 10 p.m.
-Monday thru Friday.
+All investigations are to be conducted as thoroughly as possible and brought to a close as time and circumstances allow.

+• Item 6: The campus facilities are open to the campus community during the regular business hours of 8 a.m. until 10 p.m. - Monday thru Friday.
 For all other times, it is the responsibility of the security force to open locked doors for any scheduled activity.
 Written notices of these activities are to be sent, in advance, to the Director of Safety and Security so that arrangements can be made to open whatever facilities need to be opened.
-Upon completion of any activities, security will secure these facilities. - Item 7: To report an emergency or crime, students, faculty, and staff may call, write or walk into the office of security.
+Upon completion of any activities, security will secure these facilities.

+• Item 7: To report an emergency or crime, students, faculty, and staff may call, write or walk into the office of security.
 This office is located in Building 1, in Room 101.
 Emergency phones are installed in all publicly accessible buildings on campus.
-Picking up the red phone marked "emergency" will connect you with the switchboard in Building 5.
+Activating the red phone marked "emergency" will connect you with the switchboard in Building 5.
 The switchboard operator has direct contact with the security department.
 If calling by ordinary telephone, the security department can be reached at (800) 377-5222 ext.
 304 (on College phones dial extension 304).
 The switchboard can be reached by calling (800) 377-5222 ext.
 200 or by dialing "0" from any campus phone.
+Campus Security cell phone number is (570) 239-0128.

-Persons involved in handling emergencies on campus are the Director of Safety and Security, all security officers, Vice President for Student Development, Associate Dean of Administration, and the Director of College Health Services.
+Persons involved in handling emergencies on campus are the Director of Safety and Security, all security officers, Vice President for Student Development, and the Associate Dean of Administration.
 All of these individuals have been trained in handling, or at least stabilizing, most emergency situations such as fire, disturbances, and medical emergencies.